IntersectMBO/plutus/doc/tutorials/contract-testing.rst

 They do not!
 We can see from the last line that, in the final state, our model indeed says that there are still 5 Ada locked in the contract.
-This is the effect of the nextState_ function in our model, so let us inspect the relevant part of its code:
+This is the effect of the :hsobj:`Plutus.Contract.Test.ContractModel.nextState` function in our model, so let us inspect the relevant part of its code:

 .. literalinclude:: GameModel.hs